BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - Ensure the macro stops on any mouse click, or when the Escape or Windows key is pressed.

-- Enable the taskbar icon to re-display the GUI when double-clicked and add an "Open" item on it's right clic menu.

 - Add an anti-kick macro.

 - Add an ultimate "All Settings" advanced config menu.